 Prior to becoming a therapist, I had always cared for or worked with children in some capacity.
 In high school, I babysat, volunteered with youth groups, and tutored younger students in music, French and Math.
 And I'm a Mom - which has been my favourite (and most challenging) role!
 And, like every one of you, I've also been a child, specifically, a child of an anxious mother, a mother of an anxious child, with just a little anxiety myself ;)

 I am also an amateur musician (harp, piano, and vocal jazz), animal and nature lover (my first degree was a specialization in zoology), avid reader, and lifelong learner.

 Mental Health Credentials

-- I am a Registered Occupational Therapist (Alberta Licence #1015 with the Alberta College of Occupational Therapists), Sandplay Therapy Trainee and member of the Board of the Canadian Association of Sandplay Therapists, & Level 1 NeuroMeditation practitioner (Neuromeditation Institute), with extensive training in Emotionally Focused Therapy (ICEEFT), solution focused coaching (Erickson College), sensory processing, and polyvagal (trauma) informed therapy.
+- I am a Registered Occupational Therapist (Alberta Licence #1015 with the Alberta College of Occupational Therapists), Level III Sandplay Therapy Advanced Candidate and former member of the Board of the Canadian Association of Sandplay Therapists, with extensive training in Emotionally Focused Therapy (ICEEFT), lifestyle design, sensory processing, and polyvagal (trauma) informed therapy.